Report a damp or mould issue

 Two bromford colleagues working outside

-Understand what causes damp and mould
+Understanding what can cause damp and mould

 Condensation